-For the academic year of 2016/2017, AC4 will provide funding of $3,000 for 10 Columbia University graduate students and one team of two students for $6,000 that are conducting interdisciplinary research or practice-based projects addressing conflict, violence, development, and/or sustainable peace.
+For 2016, AC4 provided funding of $3,000 for 10 Columbia University graduate students and one team of two students for $6,000 that are conducting interdisciplinary research or practice-based projects addressing conflict, violence, development, and/or sustainable peace.

 How To Apply

 Click here for the online application form to the 2016 Graduate Student Fellowship Program!
-All applications should be submitted through our online application form, which will be open until 5pm (EST) on February 8, 2015.
+All applications should be submitted through our online application form, which will open in the winter of 2016.

 Application requirements are outlined here: AC4 Graduate Fellowship Eligibility and Requirements.

-In addition to your proposal (no more than 3-pages), you are required to receive faculty approval on your proposed project along with a proposed estimated budget.
+In addition to your proposal (no more than 3-pages), you are required to include a proposed estimated budget and also to receive and submit faculty approval on your proposed project.
 For the Faculty Approval and Projected Budget, please complete and submit the following forms in your application: